 - Lazy load your services

-- Compile your assets – Reduce the weight of your assets by using built-in Webpack tool
+- Compile your assets – Reduce the weight of your assets by using the built-in Webpack tool

 - Use Varnish to cache static pages